 Attend and participate in a Career Center orientation workshop to be held several weeks before the student goes on site.

-Notify the Assistant Dean of Academic Initiatives via email that this contact with the host has been made.
+Notify the Assistant Dean for Curricular Enrichment via email this contact with the host has been made.

 What will an accepted extern need to do during the externship?